 Notes

-- Pre ground cardamom is best, but you can use cardamom pods in needed.
+- Pre ground cardamom is the easiest, but you can use cardamom pods in needed.
 You'll need about 5 pods.
 Gently bash the pods to open up, remove the seeds and grind them up as best you can in a mortar and pestle.

 AJ says